Like Ooh-Ahh: Music video

 On October 20, 2015, the song's music video was released on JYP Entertainment's YouTube Channel.
-It was directed by production team Naive (Kim Young-jo and Yoo Seung-woo).
+It was directed by Kim Young-jo and Yoo Seung-woo of production team Naive.

 The video begins with Twice in a run-down hospital filled with zombies.
 However, the members barely notice them and continue dancing and singing through the halls, the roof, a bus, and leading to a space eventually with the zombies themselves.
-It ends as one of the zombies hearing his own heartbeat and slowly turning back into a human.
+It ends as one of the zombies hears his own heartbeat and slowly turns back into a human.
+The song's dance was choreographed by Lia Kim of 1Million Dance Studio with JYP Entertainment choreographer Yun Hee-so.

 On November 11, 2016, it hit 100 million views on YouTube, making Twice the fourth K-pop girl group to reach this milestone, as well as the first debut music video to do so.
 Twice became the first K-pop female act to have three music videos with 200 million views each, as "Like Ooh-Ahh" achieved this view count by November 2 the following year.
+In July 2024, it became the group's eighth music video to surpass 500 million views on YouTube.

 Commercial performance

-"Like Ooh-Ahh" debuted at number 22 on Gaon's Digital Chart until it reached its peak position at number 10, three months after its release.
-It also peaked at number 6, 27 and 49 on Billboard charts' World Digital Song Sales, Billboard Japan Hot 100, and Philippine Hot 100, respectively.
+"Like Ooh-Ahh" debuted at number 22 on Gaon's Digital Chart.
+After positive word of mouth spread about the song and its stage performances, "Like Ooh-Ahh" gradually rose in the charts until it reached its peak position at number 10, three months after its release.
+According to the Korean media, this chart trajectory was unusual for a rookie girl group.
+The song also peaked at number 6, 27 and 49 on Billboard charts' World Digital Song Sales, Billboard Japan Hot 100, and Philippine Hot 100, respectively.

 "Like Ooh-Ahh" surpassed 100 million streams in February 2017 and 2,500,000 downloads in July 2018 on Gaon Music Chart.